Tanque Argentino Mediano

 The Tanque Argentino Mediano (TAM) is a family of armoured vehicles developed by the Argentine company TAMSE for the Argentine Military in 1970, it entered service in 1979.
-Despite it being developed as a tank, different variants have been developed.
+Although originally intended as a tank, different variants have been developed.

 The TAM met the Argentine Army's requirement for a modern, lightweight and fast tank with a low silhouette and sufficient firepower to defeat contemporary armored threats.
 Development began in 1974 and resulted in the construction of three prototypes by early 1977 and full-scale production by 1979.
 Assembly took place at the local 9600 m2 TAMSE plant, founded for the purpose by the Argentine government.
 Economic difficulties halted production in 1983, but manufacturing began anew in 1994 until the army's order of 200 tanks was fulfilled.

 The TAM series includes seven different variants, such as a 155 mm self-propelled howitzer and a mortar carrier vehicle.
 In total, over 280 such vehicles were built, including armored personnel carriers, artillery and mortar pieces.
 The TAM and VCTP (Infantry Fighting Vehicles based on the TAM chassis) were manufactured for the Peruvian Army, only to be integrated into the Argentine Army when Peru canceled the contract.
 The TAM also competed for other export orders, but the TAM was ultimately not exported.

 The TAM has never seen combat, although 17 VCTPs were deployed to Croatia for the United Nations UNPROFOR peacekeeping mission.